Online Statistical Inference in Decision-Making with Matrix Context: Parameter Inference

 \subsection{Parameter Inference}

-With the asymptotic normality shown in Theorem \ref{thm1}, we are in a position to answer the inferential question about $m_T^{(i)}$ by constructing a data-dependent confidence interval.
+With the asymptotic normality shown in Theorem \ref{thm1}, we are in a position to answer the inferential question about $m_T^{(i)}$ by constructing an online data-dependent confidence interval.
 In this section, we show that the asymptotic normality of $\widehat{m}_T^{(i)}$ remains valid after we replace $S_i^2$ and $\sigma_i^2$ by their estimators.
-To achieve this goal, it only requires us to prove the consistency of the proposed variance estimator.
+To achieve this goal, we only need to prove the consistency of the proposed variance estimator.

 Throughout this section, we use $\Usp_{i,t}$ and $\Vsp_{i,t}$ to denote the left and right top-$r$ singular vectors of $\Msgd_{i,t}$, and $\Usp_{i,t \bot}$, $\Vsp_{i,t \bot}$ as their orthogonal complements.
 To obtain a consistent estimator of $S^2_i$ in Theorem \ref{thm1}, we need first to demonstrate that the $\Usp_{i,t}\Usp_{i,t}^\top$ and $\Vsp_{i,t}\Vsp_{i,t}^\top$ are consistent estimators for $U_iU_i^\top$ and $V_iV_i^\top$, where $U_i$ and $V_i$ denote the left and right top-$r$ singular vectors of $M_i$ respectively.
 Indeed, by the matrix perturbation theorem \citep{davis1970rotation, wedin1972perturbation}, for some positive constant $C$ we have